 Este software es de código abierto.
 Las siguientes personas han contribuido a este plugin.Colaboradores

-"All In One WP Security & Firewall" ha sido traducido a 12 idiomas locales.
+"All-In-One Security (AIOS) – Security and Firewall" ha sido traducido a 12 idiomas locales.
 Gracias a los traductores por sus contribuciones.

 ¿Interesado en el desarrollo?

 Registro de cambios

 - SECURITY: Fixed a failure to check bulk action nonces, leading to a CSRF vulnerability.
 Exploitation would require an attacker to craft a link specifically for your site, and persuade you to click it whilst logged in; if you did so, this could result in bulk actions being carried out on AIOS list tables (e.g. delete entries from blocked IP address lists), with the attacker being restricted to deleting entries by database ID numbers that he cannot know directly (e.g. 15, 16, 17) and not IP address (e.g. 100.101.102.103).